GerritCodeReview/plugins_code-owners/resources/Documentation/config-faqs.md

 **NOTE:** There are a few configuration parameters (e.g. for [allowed email domains](config.html#pluginCodeOwnersAllowedEmailDomain)) that cannot be set on project level and hence must be set in `gerrit.config`.

+## <a id="unicodeCharsInFilePaths">How to make unicode characters in file paths work?

+The @PLUGIN@ plugin uses the Java NIO API which reads the default character encoding from the system language settings.
+On Unix this means the `LANG` and `LC_CTYPE` environment variables (setting one of them is sufficent).
+To enable unicode characters in file paths e.g. set: `LANG=en_US.UTF-8`

+If paths are used that are not valid according to the system language setting (e.g. if a path contains unicode characters but `LANG` is `en_US.iso88591`) the Java NIO API throws a `java.nio.file.InvalidPathException` with the message `Malformed input or input contains unmappable characters`.
+If such an exception occurs code-owner requests return `409 Conflict`, telling the user about the invalid path.

 ---